You’ve loved it forever. You know that with deliberate study and practice, you could become a better writer and get published.

-Still, writers must write.
-(And read, read, read!)
-Because none of the other things we’re supposed to scramble to accomplish gives us the profound feeling of belonging we get from being understood by the page.
+None of the other things we’re supposed to hustle to accomplish in gives us the profound feeling of belonging we get from being in relationship with our writing.

-After our semester of deep work, you’ll have an unconditional bond with your creativity, and a dynamite first draft you’re proud to share and publish.
+After our semester of learning and practice, you’ll feel confident about your skills as a writer, be clear about your own voice and strengths, and have a dynamite first draft you’re proud to share and publish.

-You finally see yourself as a real writer, and others see it too.
-You know that no matter what, your writing is worth it.
+You'll finally see yourself as a real writer, and others will see it, too.

-Stories are our witnesses, healers, protectors, and guides.
-They teach us how to get through crises.
+Stories are our witnesses, healers, teachers, and friends.
+They teach us how to stay curious.
 They hold us when our dilemma is unresolvable.
 They show us how to be human.

 From Baba Yaga to Shakespeare to the Simpsons, stories are all around us.
 They’re like the mycelium network in our cultural soil, signalling what’s possible.
 What’s normal.
 What’s beautiful.
-What’s true.
+What’s funny, mysterious, and true.

 There is power and potential in our stories.
-It’s the reason we want to hear them, get them down, and write them well.
-It’s the reason our output is so often constrained.
+It’s the reason we want to hear them, share them, and write them well.

-Our logical minds help us thrive as adults in the marketplace, but they can fray our relationship to the mystery of writing.
+Our logical minds help us thrive as adults in the workplace, but they can fray our relationship to our own creativity.
 The Story Intensive helps you reclaim and revalue that relationship for yourself.

-You will unfasten your left brain so you can connect fluidly to source through the art of writing.
-Just being with your inner creator becomes its own reward.
+You will learn how to loosen your rationalizing mind so you can connect fluidly to source through the art of writing.
+Just being with your creative voice becomes its own reward.

 At the same time, you’ll have the structure, support, and high-level training to turn your ideas into a finished, well-crafted story.